 In addition to the classic neighborhood feel, Brooklyn Heights also boasts one of the most convenient Brooklyn locations for access to all parts of both Manhattan and Brooklyn.
 Brooklyn Heights has one of the highest concentrations of subway lines in all of New York, with express lines that offer quick transport to the center of action in Midtown Manhattan or local lines that can take you just about anywhere you want in Brooklyn in just a few short minutes.

-Brooklyn Heights also takes full advantage of its location along the East River, and residents of the neighborhood have embraced the newly expanded Brooklyn Bridge Park, which offers some of the best views of Manhattan’s skyline.
+Brooklyn Heights also takes full advantage of its location along the East River, and residents of the neighborhood have embraced Brooklyn Bridge Park, which offers some of the best views of Manhattan’s skyline.
 In terms of livability, Brooklyn Heights is hard to beat.
 It features some of the safest and cleanest streets in Brooklyn, in addition to many of the most desirable homes.
 The comfort of Brooklyn Heights allows residents to create their own sense of community while remaining connected to all of the exciting events and developments going on all over the rest of Brooklyn and Manhattan.

 One Brooklyn Bridge Park at 360 Furman Street in Brooklyn Heights has the enviable position of being located within Brooklyn Bridge Park, thereby giving residents here easy access to one of the most popular parks in the city, while also being able to enjoy the best of waterfront living in Brooklyn.